Cyfrin/2023-09-vyper-compiler/README.md

 ## Invited Hawk

 This is our first contest that will include a paid "Invited Hawk".
 We are excited to welcome [obront.eth](https://twitter.com/zachobront) to this contest!
-He will be paid from outside the prize pool.
+He will be paid an additional flat fee from outside the prize pool.

 ## Additional context:
 - The codegen and optimizer sections are critical because it creates/modifies the output EVM code, so if you're looking for Highs, that's likely where you'll find them.